dsasacramento/dsasacramento.github.io/_pages/resources/bylaws.md

 #### Committee Operations

-Committee Chairs are required to make sure notes are taken at every meeting and sent to the SacDSA email within 24 hours after the meeting’s conclusion.
-Committee Chairs are also required to take attendance at each meeting, including the names of attendees, and report said attendance in their notes.
-Committees that do not provide the steering committee with this information regularly assume the risk of being dismantled via a vote by the General Membership.
+Committee Chairs are encouraged to take notes at every meeting.
+All committee notes need to be public to members in good standing and the chapter steering committee.
+Committee notes should also be stored in whatever digital drive or digital archive the chapter leadership decides to use.
+Committee Chairs are also responsible for making sure communication between the committee and the steering committee is frequent and transparent.
+Committees are allowed to self-dismantle at any time, however the chairs of dismantled committees are still responsible for alerting the membership and chapter leaders that the committee is discontinued.

 Committees that report having 3 or less members attend after three consecutive meetings are at risk of facing a proposal for dismantling by the steering committee.
 The steering committee shall meet with the committee’s chair(s) and review the committee’s status before introducing any such proposal.
 If a proposal to terminate is approved by a vote of the General Membership, the committee is officially terminated.
 Terminated committees shall have their budgets redistributed proportionally to the still existing committees.